 Open burning is the process of burning any materials where the products of combustion pass directly into the open air without going through a chimney or stack.
-Open burning is NOT allowed in the City of Newton.
+A recreational fire is the only type of open burning allowed.
+All other open burning is not allowed.
 This includes, but is not limited to: Burning leaves or brush piles, garbage, tires or rubber products, paint or used oil, plastic, and any household material that can be recycled.

 - Recreational fires are permitted as long as they are a minimum 25 feet away from a structure or combustible material.

 - Exceptions: One-and two-family dwellings.
 And, campgrounds that meet applicable zoning requirements for the City of Newton and Meet NFPA 1194 Standards Recreational Vehicle Parks and Campgrounds Section 6.1.6 Campfire Locations.

 - Fires shall be no larger than 4 feet in diameter and flames shall be no larger than two feet high and be contained in a non-combustible ring.